danielhuynh081/danielhuynh081/README.md

 ## Hi there 👋

-- 📖 I’m currently working on my Google Cyber Security certificate
+- 📖 I’m currently working on my portfolio website
 - 🌱 I’m currently studying UI and Java Applications
 - 💬 Ask me about how many miles I ran this week 🐛
 - 📫 How to reach me dahuynh@pdx.edu